 There is no right or wrong approach to managing your research, just choose the option that works best for you and it will likely evolve as your writing career progresses.
 Some people use physical files, like a filing system, or a pin board.

 Others opt for a digital system, such as Evernote, so they can access the information from any device.
-I used to take all my notes in Scrivener because it’s then within easy reach when I write, but I have also started to supplement this with Evernote as it makes things easier to organize for the longer term, whereas Scrivener is for each specific project.
+I use Scrivener because it’s then within easy reach when I write.

 When to stop researching